Harshit-chugh/Handwritten-Digit-Recognition-Project/README.md

 The project consists of the following files:

-- `app.py`: The main VS code python file that handles the user interface, gradio sketchpad input and digit prediction.
+- `app.py`: The main VS code python file that handles the gradio interface, local URL, sketchpad input and digit prediction.
 - `train_model.py`: A Python script for training the Convolutional Neural Network (CNN) model and saving it to a file (model.h5).
 - `handwritten_digit_recognition.ipynb`: A Jupyter Notebook containing the code for experimenting with loading the MNIST dataset, data preprocessing, model building, training, and evaluation.
 - `requirements.txt`: A text file listing the required Python packages and their versions.